 Forgery

-Forgery (NRS 205.090) is when someone intentionally tries to defraud another person or company by using falsified documents.
+Forgery (NRS 205.090) occurs when someone intentionally tries to defraud another person or company by using falsified documents.
 A common example is signing someone else’s name to a contract.

-As a category D felony, a Nevada forgery conviction carries:
+As a category D felony, a Nevada forgery conviction carries one to four years in prison and up to $5,000 in fines plus restitution.

-Commercial bribery (NRS 207.295) is when a company employee is offered gifts, cash, or benefits in return for making a business decision without the employer’s permission.
-As a Nevada misdemeanor, violating NRS 207.295 carries
+Commercial bribery (NRS 207.295) occurs when a company employee is offered gifts, cash, or benefits in return for making a business decision without the employer’s permission.
+As a Nevada misdemeanor, violating NRS 207.295 carries up to six months in jail and/or $1,000.

-Fraudulently obtaining less than $1,200 is a misdemeanor, carrying:
+Fraudulently obtaining less than $1,200 is a misdemeanor, carrying up to six months in jail and/or $1,000, plus restitution.

 Fraudulently obtaining $1,200 or more is a felony, carrying prison, fines, and restitution.